galaxybrainco/galaxybrain.co/src/coaching.md

   <h2 class="news-container-header">Daniel G., Engineering Manager</h2>
   <div class="news-container-body">
   <p>
   I have been working with Philip for a year now and [he] has helped me unlock many new management traits and skills.
-[He's] is a trusted advisor and I don't think I would be where I am today, managing a team of 10 engineers, without his help.
+[He's] a trusted advisor and I don't think I would be where I am today, managing a team of 10 engineers, without his help.
 I would highly recommend Philip's management consulting to anyone who is looking to get to the next step in their career!
   </p>
 </section>